Dustyroom/flat-kit-doc/index.md

 Below are the written instructions on how to import Flat Kit.
 You can watch the video above of follow the guide below.

 - **Step 1.** It's advised that you imported Flat Kit from Unity Package Manager.
 Please, make sure you have Unity v.
 2020.3.21 or later running.
 Go to Window ▶︎ Package Manager.
 On the top left find the My Assets drop down menu.
 You'll find Flat Kit among your assets.
 Choose the version you'd like to import.
-Click Import.
+Click Download, then Import.
 ![Flat Kit import instructions - Step 1](FlatKit_Manual_Images/manual_import_instructions_2.png)

 - **Step 2.** Choose which version of Flat Kit to import.
 If your project is in URP - select [Render Pipeline] Universal (URP).unitypackage.
 If your project is in Built-In RP, choose [Render Pipeline] Built-In.unitypackage.
 Click Import.
 You can re-import any of the versions anytime.
 The latest imported version overwrites the previously installed one.
 If you don't see this step, see the note below.